rithnarin/Pterodactyls/CONTRIBUTING.md

       MONGODB_URI=mongodb://localhost/kuyikMongo
 1. Run npm install
 2. From command line, start mongo by entering: mongod
+3. From command line, start mySQL by entering: mysql.server start
-3. From command line, start mySQL by entering: mysql -u student -p or on your personal computer: mysql -u root -p
+4. From command line, access mySQL by entering: mysql -u student -p or on your personal computer: mysql -u root -p
-4. From mysql prompt, enter: use database kuyikSQL
-5. From command line, run: mysql -u student < db/schema.sql or on your personal computer: mysql -u root < db/schema.sql
+5. From command line (not in mysql), run: mysql -u student < db/schema.sql or on your personal computer: mysql -u root < db/schema.sql
+6. From mysql prompt, enter: use database kuyikSQL
-6. Run npm start
+7. Run npm start

 ### Cut a namespaced feature branch from master